 Petley’s monoprints are published by Manneken Press, Bloomington, Illinois, and her work is represented by Robischon Gallery in Denver and Weinberger Fine Art in Kansas City.
+The artist lives and works in Longmont, Colorado, north of Boulder.

 My work takes its place at the intersection of our public and urban surroundings, marking the psychologically charged spaces we occupy.
 I use this to articulate the sweet spot where my handmade marks intersect digital technology.
 The push-pull between the illusion of visual depth and the physically flat reality of the paintings compels me.
 There is an awkward tension in this illusion that makes me curious about how it might be used.
 I’m looking for a particular rhythm, a clumsy formality that seems almost tender.